How much is too much when packing a backpack? Well, the correct pack weight for a backpacking trip depends on several factors. The most important are:

-1. Are there any resupply points for food or water along the way, or do you need to carry everything with you for the entire four days?
+- Are there any resupply points for food or water along the way, or do you need to carry everything with you for the entire lenght of the trip?

-STOP AND THINK very carefully about exactly what you need to take (don't skimp on safety, however).
-Refer to our list of The Ten Essentials to be sure you don't miss something important for your safety and survival.
+Stop and think very carefully about exactly what you need to take (don’t skimp on safety, however).
+Refer to our list of The 10 Essentials to be sure you don’t miss something important for your safety and survival.

-Assuming you can go with a very lightweight sleeping bag (I like SlumberJack) -- something around 2 lbs or less -- and an extremely lightweight tent, your biggest weight problem is likely to be your water supply (close to 10 pounds per gallon) and food, plus a way to prepare the food.
+Assuming you can go with a very lightweight sleeping bag, something around 2 lbs or less, and an extremely lightweight tent, your biggest weight problem is likely to be your water supply (close to 10 pounds per gallon) and food, plus a way to prepare the food.

-You could go with foods that you don't need to heat up (thus eliminating a stove and fuel), but on the other hand, a source of cooking hot food can be helpful in colder weather (are you allowed to build a fire in the back country?).
-If you take a stove, we like the MSR Whisperlight, although many people like to make their own alcohol stoves out of empty soda or beer cans.
+You could go with foods that you don’t need to heat up, thus eliminating a stove and fuel, but on the other hand, a source of cooking hot food can be helpful in colder weather (don’t forget to check if you are allowed to make fire).
+You can take a stove, or make one using alcohol and empty soda cans.

-If you do know that you'll have a ready supply of water on the trail, you still should plan on carrying at least 4 liters with you at all times (read the warnings in our Hiking Hydration article), and you MUST have a way to purify water.
-A water filter adds to weight, so you might consider some MicroPur tablets that can be dropped into your Nalgene bottles to purify water in an hour or less.
+If you do know that you’ll have a ready supply of water on the trail, you still should plan on carrying at least 4 liters with you at all times (read the warnings in our Hiking Hydration article), and you MUST have a way to purify water.
+A water filter adds to weight, so you might consider some water purification tablets that can be dropped into your water bottles to purify water in an hour or less.